nuxt/website-v2/content/en/guides/directory-structure/content.md

 ### Vue components in Markdown

-You can use Vue components directly in your markdown files just like you would only any vue file.
+You can use Vue components directly in your markdown files.
 You will however need to use your components as kebab case and cannot use self-closing tags.

 ➡️ See the content module docs](https://content.nuxtjs.org/writing#vue-components) for more details